Winter has arrived in Australia, and you must have already started preparing your home for the season.

 3. Cold Plunges

 Generally, people associate the idea of taking cold plunges with cold lakes or oceans, but you can derive similar benefits from the home pool.
-Keeping it open throughout the year is the best way to utilise the pool for taking a swim in the cold water — if you like it.
+Keeping it open throughout the year is the best way to utilise the pool for swimming in the cold water — if you like.

-Some of the primary health benefits of cold water swimming include increased blood circulation and the alleviation of rheumatic pains and respiratory issues.
+Some primary health benefits of cold water swimming include increased blood circulation and alleviating rheumatic pains and respiratory issues.

 Taking cold plunges can also help boost your immunity as it increases the count of white blood cells.
-Through this process, the body adapts itself to the changing conditions and activates its defences better.
+Through this process, the body adapts to changing conditions and better activates its defences.
 Furthermore, cold plunges are the best therapy to overcome lethargy after using a spa.

-And that’s not all; it can even help uplift your mood by reducing stress and tension to a great extent, which ultimately enhances your productivity.
-The practice of taking cold dips in water bodies is generations old, thanks to all its beneficial effects.
+And that’s not all; it can even help uplift your mood by reducing stress and tension significantly, which ultimately enhances your productivity.
+Taking cold dips in water bodies is generations old, thanks to all its beneficial effects.
 It’s still equally popular among young and old alike.

 Tips And Precautions